-Log into the Bomgar Appliance Administrative Interface (e.g. support.example.com/appliance) and configure your settings as described below23:
+Log into the Bomgar Appliance Administrative Interface (e.g., support.example.com/appliance) and configure your settings as described below:

-- 1. Navigate to the IP Configuration page under the Networking tab (see Figure 12 below). - 2.
+- 1. Navigate to the IP Configuration page under the Networking tab (see Figure 16 below). - 2.
 Click the default 169.254.1.1 IP address to edit it. - 3.
 Set the Telnet Server setting to Simplified. - 4.
 Click the Save Changes button to commit these configuration changes.

-Figure 12 - IP Configuration Page
+Figure 16 - IP Configuration Page

-- 5. Navigate to the SSL Configuration page under the Security tab (see Figure 13 below). - 6.
-Disable SSLv2 by ensuring that the Allow SSLv2 checkbox is cleared. - 7.
-Disable SSLv3 by ensuring that the Allow SSLv3 checkbox is cleared - 8.
-Ensure that only FIPS-Approved cipher suites are enabled: - a.
-TLS_RSA_WITH_AES_128_CBC_SHA - b.
-TLS_RSA_WITH_3DES_EDE_CBC_SHA - 9.
-Click the Save button to commit these configuration changes.
+- 5. Navigate to the SSL Configuration page under the Security tab (see Figure 17 below). - 6.
+Disable SSLv2 by ensuring that the Allow SSL v2 checkbox is cleared. - 7.
+Disable SSLv3 by ensuring that the Allow SSL v3 checkbox is cleared. - 8.
+Ensure that only FIPS-Approved cipher suites are enabled: - TLS\RSA\WITH\AES\256\CBC\SHA - TLS\RSA\WITH\AES\128\CBC\SHA - TLS\RSA\WITH\3DES\EDE\CBC\SHA - 9.
+Click the Save button to commit these configuration changes. - 10.
+Navigate to Basics under Status tab and click on Reboot This Appliance (see Figure 18 below).